First-Time DUI in Pennsylvania: ARD and Your Options

 First offense and repeat DUI defense

-Representation for first-time and repeat DUI cases, including alcohol-related, drug-related, refusal, and license consequence issues.
+Representation for first-time and repeat DUI cases, including alcohol-related, drug-related, refusal, accident, and license consequence issues in Greensburg and across Westmoreland County.

-Focused on the legality of the stop, the quality of the testing, the facts the officer relied on, and the strategic value of ARD or negotiated alternatives.
+Focused on the legality of the stop, the officer’s observations, the quality of the blood or breath testing, and the strategic value of ARD, suppression work, or negotiated alternatives.

 Why timing matters

-What happened during the stop, what testing occurred, what was said, and whether ARD or another strategy is actually available all need to be evaluated early.
+What happened during the stop, what testing occurred, what was said, what PennDOT consequences may already be in motion, and whether ARD or a harder defense strategy is actually available all need to be evaluated early.
 Delay can close off options that mattered at the start.

 Start Here

 Pennsylvania DUI cases are not only about the BAC number.
-They often turn on the basis for the stop, field observations, refusal consequences, blood draw procedure, timing, prior record, and whether a client is making smart choices at the very beginning.
+They often turn on the basis for the stop, field observations, refusal consequences, blood draw procedure, implied-consent warnings, timing, prior record, and whether the client is making disciplined choices in the first days after arrest and before the case moves toward Greensburg.

 Firm fit